rajahks/onlinepaste/README.md

   2) In-browser encryption - Uses the https://crypto.stanford.edu/sjcl/ to encrypt password protected texts.
 Plaintext pertaining to password protected clips is never sent unencrypted over the internet and is also not stored uncrypted on the server.
   3) Custom keyword option.
   4) Multiple Clip Expiry options.

+You can checkout the code in action at http://onlinepaste.net